Deprecator16/khidmatpythoncourse/index.md

 3. Personal Projects
 4. Intro to Object Oriented Programming (OOP)

-### Class 6 (To be taught next class)
+### Class 6 (February 6)
-1. Tuples
-2. In-depth look at Object Oriented Programming
+1. In-depth look at Object Oriented Programming
+2. Tuples
+3. Python standard library
+4. Into to Data Structures

+### Class 7 (To be taught)
+1. Continuation of Data Structures
+2. Creating, reading, and writing to files
+3. Using Git and GitHub for Source Control